tarik-yilmaz/arc42-based-architecture/youRide-arc42.md

    example with provider metadata and cached public keys.
 4. Ride Management & Matching validates the request data and asks Driver Management & Verification for verified and available drivers.
+5. Ride Management & Matching retrieves route distance and ETA data from the external maps/geocoding/routing provider.
-5. Ride Management & Matching calculates the ride price and selects a suitable driver automatically.
+6. Ride Management & Matching calculates the ride price and selects a suitable driver automatically.
-6. Persistence stores the ride request, calculated price, selected driver, and initial ride status.
+7. Persistence stores the ride request, calculated price, selected driver, and initial ride status.
-7. The backend returns the booking result to the frontend.
+8. The backend returns the booking result to the frontend.
-8. The customer sees the calculated price, matched driver information, and current ride status.
+9. The customer sees the calculated price, matched driver information, and current ride status.
 <br><br>